 - Universality – Alleviating strong feelings of isolation by recognizing the similarity of feelings and experiences amongst other group members

 There is no one medication or treatment approach that can solve all of the issues a person with an opioid addiction faces.
-Within an effective medication assisted treatment program, a number of elements are blended into a complete comprehensive approach that is highly effective in helping individuals addicted to opioids put their addictions in the past once and for all.
+Within an effective medication-assisted treatment program, a number of elements are blended into a completely comprehensive approach that is highly effective in helping individuals addicted to opioids put their addictions in the past once and for all.
 Group therapy is essential in helping these individuals begin to build a happy, drug-free life.

 If you or someone you love can benefit from group therapy and the other aspects of care we provide, please reach out to us right now.